traversys/Swiss-Army-Knife-TPL/README.md

-# Traversys Swiss-Army-Knife TPL Pattern
+# Traversys Swiss-Army-Knife TPL

 License: GPL-3.0-or-later

 For use with BMC Discovery (ADDM).

-Swiss Army Knife TPL file that features additional discovery commands to enrich Host information.
+Swiss Army Knife TPL package that features additional discovery commands and fixes for host enrichment.

+Patterns can be applied separately or in one go, but all must include the GPL license file.